sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 Cloudflare Workers specific values in the `platform` property are emulated during dev and preview modes.
 The [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml` will be used to populate `platform.env` during local development.

 For testing the build, you should use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) **version 3**.
-Once you have built your site, run `wrangler pages dev .svelte-kit/cloudflare`.
+Once you have built your site, run `wrangler dev`.

 ## Troubleshooting